thenexthub/Codira/docs/CppInteroperability/CppInteroperabilityManifesto.md

 to `std::pair`.
 For example, `std::tuple` is laid out in forward order by libc++, and in backward order by libstdc++.
-Therefore, if libc++ is used, there's a good chance that the memory layout of `std::tuple` matches the memory layout of the corresponding Swift tuple, and we could bridge them trivially.
+Therefore, if libc++ is used, there's a good chance that the memory layout of `std::tuple` matches the memory layout of the corresponding Codira tuple, and we could bridge them trivially.

-The disadvantage of the techniques described above is that they depend on implementation details of the standard library, and as those change (or if the user switches to a different standard library altogether), the API in Swift might change as well.
+The disadvantage of the techniques described above is that they depend on implementation details of the standard library, and as those change (or if the user switches to a different standard library altogether), the API in Codira might change as well.

 ## <a name="bridging-std-span"></a> Bridging `std::span`

-The difficulty with `std::span<T>` is that it has a different API in Swift depending on whether `T` is `const` or not.
+The difficulty with `std::span<T>` is that it has a different API in Codira depending on whether `T` is `const` or not.

 ```c++